danpaz/notem/README.md

 # notem

-Super simple note taking system.
-Stop adding text files to your Desktop.
-Start writing plain text notes with one command in the terminal:
+A super simple note taking system ✏️.
+Stop adding text files to your desktop, start writing plain text notes with one command in the terminal.

+## Usage

 ```sh
 $ notem goal planning
 # Opens ~/notes/2017-10-04-goal-planning in your default editor.
 ```

+Then your notes are sorted by date and easily searched using notem.

 List all notes: